marcelopalacioabreu/b00m-h3adsh0t/README.md

 ---

 ## B00m-h3adsh0t!
 Aimbot &#x1F537;
-* Computer game bot used in first-person shooting (FPS) games - players need to constantly move, think, strategize, and shoot enemies all at once
+* Game bot used in first-person shooting (FPS) games where players need to constantly move, think, strategize, and shoot enemies all at once
 * Aimbot uses game data to shoot at the heads of energy targets
 * Ex: *“Turn off the aimbot you noob K/D ratio hacker!"*